dbeniamine/vim-mail/README.markdown

     This will work for any filetype as it can be usefull for many other kind of files.

++   Quick Access to different parts of the mail

+    With this plugin, you can easily navigate through the different par of the mail using the following commands:

+    Go to the From field:

+        <LocalLeader>f

+    Go to the Bcc field:

+        <LocalLeader>b

+    Go to the Cc field:

+        <LocalLeader>c

+    Go to the SUbject field:

+        <LocalLeader>s

+    Go to the Reply-To field:

+        <LocalLeader>R

+    Go to the Reply-To field:

+        <LocalLeader>t

+    Go to the first message of the conversation:

+        <LocalLeader>r

+    Go to the second message of the conversation:

+        <LocalLeader>r2

+    Go to the third message of the conversation:

+        <LocalLeader>r3

+    Go to the fourth message of the conversation:

+        <LocalLeader>r4

+    Go to your signature:

+        <LocalLeader>S

 +   Start at the end of the headers

     If you use the edit_headers option from mutt (which I recommend), you have to put your cursor manually at the end of the headers before writing your mail.
 This script will automatically put your cursor at the first empy line of the file.

     If you don't like that add the following to your vimrc:

-        let g:vimMailStartOnTop=1
+        let g:VimMailStartOnTop=1